Chincode123/Gymnasiearbete-Dronare/README.md

 }
 ```

 This part of the code periodically checks if a radio message is available and, if so, it reads it and interperates the message.
-The messages are passed through a switch that checks their message-type (as defined in [`RadioData.h`](DroneLibrary/RadioData.h)) and executes a set of instructions based on what type of message it is.
+The messages are passed through a switch that checks their message type (as defined in [`RadioData.h`](DroneLibrary/RadioData.h)) and executes a set of instructions based on what type of message it is.

 ##### Fight-Control